hannahwangmb-g/CIVE1-copy/Progress_Report.md

 2. Add a conversation history sidebar.
 3. Add a footer, including displaying the number of tokens used for each message, and working status (retrieving document, etc.)
 4. Add a start page for users to enter their API key.
 (Users must be added as members of the CIVE1 project on the platform.)
+   - Alternatively, guide user to set their API key through code.

 #### Notes on Database (User Conversation History Storage)